TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 Other parties (verifiers) can send identity requests to the user via an existing peer-to-peer connections.
 The requested credentials are already filled out with existing identity credentials stored in the app.
 The user has the possibility to change this information manually (if other appropriate identity attributes available).
 Given the user actively consents to send the information, the selected identity credentials are sent to the requesting party.

 The storage of the user's data by the other party must be regulated by the other participant, who is responsible for the legally compliant handling of the data.
 Web3 Digital Wallet has no responsibilities or obligations in this regard.
-The Altme wallet is only responsible for the exchange of information between participants.
+The Talao wallet is only responsible for the exchange of information between participants.
 If the requested identity information is not stored on the app, the user will receive a corresponding error message.
 The missing identity information must first be provided to the user by another participant before the request can be answered.

 If the user does not want to answer the identity request, he can reject it.
 In this case no information will be sent to the requesting party.